chrisnish4/msds610_final/README.md

 ### Types and Qualities of Hash Functions
 There are generally two types of hash functions: **cryptographic** and **non-cryptographic**.
 The hash tables we have discussed until now have been implementing non-cryptographic hash functions, as we were only concerned with speed and didn't discuss security.
 Because non-cryptographic hash functions are meant for efficient search and retrieval, their main criteria are speed and collision resistance.
 Cryptogrpahic hash functions on the other hand, have more rigorous requirements.

-According to [Geekstogeeks.com](https://www.geeksforgeeks.org/cryptographic-hash-function-in-java/#), there are six criteria for a cryptographic hash function:
+According to [Geekstogeeks.com](https://www.geeksforgeeks.org/cryptographic-hash-function-in-java/#), there are seven properties that make a cryptographic hash function effective:
 1. Deterministic
 2. Low computation time
 3. Avalanche effect